kiehozero/Focloir/README.md

 - A [Balsamiq](https://www.balsamiq.com/) wireframe for this project is included in the repository, with [desktop/tablet](planning/wireframes/#.pdf) and [mobile](planning/wireframes/#.pdf) versions.

-I used the following hex colours, selecting using [Pixlr](https://www.pixlr.com/):
+I used the following hex colours, selected using [Pixlr](https://www.pixlr.com/).
+Most of the colours were originally based on photographs contained with the [Snug Project](https://thesnugproject.com/) calendar, and then tweaked to best suit a website:

- -
- -
- -
- -
+ - #4A463A and #443E32 are medium browns >>>;
+ - #3B382E is a dark brown used as a replacement for any blacks used in stylised text against coloured backgrounds to give a slightly warmer feel;
+ - #CBBF85 is a cream >>>;
+ - #885043 is a deep, faded red >>>;
+ - #CFB53B is a officially called [old gold](https://en.wikipedia.org/wiki/Old_gold), and I have been wanting to use this for some time as it is that used in the home jerseys of [Wolverhampton Wanderers FC](https://www.wolves.co.uk/).

- -
+- Fonts

-- Fonts - Titillium provided a font that gave me both an upper and lower case view that I liked.
-Looking at fonts is generally a pretty boring task but an important one nonetheless, Titillium provides upper case that allows for the creation of a good logo, and a lower case that could be used across the site without looking tired or cliche.
+    - [Spectral](https://fonts.google.com/specimen/Spectral) is a serif font with plenty of space and clarity.
+I wanted to utilise serifs mainly for the vintage, old-fashioned feel they give, like the best Irish pubs.
+This font is used for the majority of text within the project outside of headings.
+    - After listening to plenty of [Pet Sounds](https://en.wikipedia.org/wiki/Pet_Sounds) during the early stages of the project, I wanted to use the iconic [Cooper Black](https://en.wikipedia.org/wiki/Cooper_Black) that features on that record.
+It is a proprietary font, so [Fraunces](https://fonts.google.com/specimen/Fraunces) was a great replacement.
+    Again, it is definitely a vintage font, in keeping with the idea that so many great pubs and bars in the world have a time-worn, lived-in, nostalgic feel.

 - The icons I used within this project are all sources from [Font Awesome](https://fontawesome.com/)'s free package.

 ### User Stories